-2.3.109 set endian
+2.3.116 set endian

 This command specifies the byte order for use by the debugger.
+The endianness of the target is not modified by this command.

 auto Uses the same byte order as the image where possible, otherwise it uses the current endianness of the target.
 This is the default.